Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-wit.md

 ---
-title: Customize a work item type for an inheritance process
+title: Customize a work item type for an inherited process
 titleSuffix: Codex Agile
 description: Customize a process by adding or modifying a work item type for a Codex project ms.technology: devops-agile